-Ensure access to records for appropriate team members.
-5) Мара vailable resources and interventions.
-(Aligns s with Stage 3 of SMHRP Toolkit) Identify resources available within the school (e.g., after-school clubs as Tier 1 supports, group counseling as a Tier 2 support and individual mental health services as Tier 3 supports).
-Determine whether existing school-based interventions are of sufficient breadth and quality to serve student needs (e.g., research-based interventions and numerous, diverse Tier 2 and Tier 3 services are available).
-Identify community resources and request information to build a resource database.
-Within the database, create a list of resources and interventions categorized within the tiered support framework.
-Begin building partnerships with new community partners, define roles and responsibilities, establish a process for information sharing and plan for transitions between levels of care.
-Consider how the team will facilitate issues related to access to community-based resources and partnerships (e.g., barriers).
+□ Ensure access to records for appropriate team members.

+5) Map available resources and interventions.
+(Aligns with Stage 3 of SMHRP Toolkit)

+- □ Identify resources available within the school (e.g., after-school clubs as Tier 1 supports, group counseling as a Tier 2 support and individual mental health services as Tier 3 supports). - Determine whether existing school-based interventions are of sufficient breadth and quality to serve student needs (e.g., research-based interventions and numerous, diverse Tier 2 and Tier 3 services are available). - □ Identify community resources and request information to build a resource database. - □ Within the database, create a list of resources and interventions categorized within the tiered support framework. - □ Begin building partnerships with new community partners, define roles and responsibilities, establish a process for information sharing and plan for transitions between levels of care. - □ Consider how the team will facilitate issues related to access to community-based resources and partnerships (e.g., barriers).

 6) Create decision rules to determine appropriate interventions based on this information.
-(Aligns s with Stage 4 of SMHRP Toolkit) Determine guidelines to decide when a student needs a Tier 2 or Tier 3 intervention.
-Determine guidelines for deciding if an intervention is complete or is not working and should be discontinued.
-Does the problem-solving team collect positive outcome data (e.g., improved attendance, improved grades, fewer office referrals)?
-7) Develo op a system to monitor and evaluate intervention effectiveness.
-(Aligns s with Stage 4 of SMHRP Toolkit) Develop a system to monitor whether the intervention is happening (documentation to track number and duration of sessions).
-Develop an outcome goal for each student based on the need description.
-Create a process for selecting a progress-monitoring method and schedule for each outcome goal (e.g., analyzing data at weeks five and 10 for a 15-week intervention plan).
-Determine a process for requesting information from community partners.
-Determine a process for obtaining feedback from the student and his/her family.
-Consider adopting a software system to electronically track intervention process and outcome data.
-Develop a plan for sharing intervention effectiveness information with appropriate stakeholders (e.g., family members, school staff that interact with the student being referred).
-If needed, have a plan to identify potential improvements to the intervention plan, revisit the intervention plan or refer the student to an outside service agency better able to support the problem.
+(Aligns with Stage 4 of SMHRP Toolkit)

+- Determine guidelines to decide when a student needs a Tier 2 or Tier 3 intervention. - □ Determine guidelines for deciding if an intervention is complete or is not working and should be discontinued. - Does the problem-solving team collect positive outcome data (e.g., improved attendance, improved grades, fewer office referrals)?

+7) Develop a system to monitor and evaluate intervention effectiveness.
+(Aligns with Stage 4 of SMHRP Toolkit)

+- □ Develop a system to monitor whether the intervention is happening (documentation to track number and duration of sessions). - $\hfill\square$ Develop an outcome goal for each student based on the need description. - □ Create a process for selecting a progress-monitoring method and schedule for each outcome goal (e.g., analyzing data at weeks five and 10 for a 15-week intervention plan). - Determine a process for requesting information from community partners. - Determine a process for obtaining feedback from the student and his/her family. - Consider adopting a software system to electronically track intervention process and outcome data. - □ Develop a plan for sharing intervention effectiveness information with appropriate stakeholders (e.g., family members, school staff that interact with the student being referred). - □ If needed, have a plan to identify potential improvements to the intervention plan, revisit the intervention plan or refer the student to an outside service agency better able to support the problem.

 Please note: This referral pathways protocol was developed [in part] under grant number CFDA 93.243 from the Substance Abuse and Mental Health Services Administration (SAMHSA), U.S. Department of Health and Human Services (HHS).
 The views, policies, and opinions expressed are those of the authors and do not necessarily reflect those of SAMHSA or HHS.
-We also would like to acknowledge the Ohio Department of Education for their support of this work.